Rapid eye movement sleep behavior disorder

 Sleep terrors starting in adulthood can be symptomatic of neurologic diseases.
 There are isolated documented cases of sleep terrors caused by a brainstem lesion or a thalamic tumor.

-Sleep deprivation, emotional stress, alcohol use at bedtime, and febrile illness can influence the frequency and severity of episodes in susceptible individuals.
-Avoidance of these precipitants may help to prevent sleep terrors.
-In some patients, the premenstrual period may be associated with more frequent episodes (20; 23).
+Sleep deprivation, a big delay in sleep/wake schedule such as that of confinement due to COVID-19, emotional stress, alcohol use at bedtime, and febrile illness can influence the frequency and severity of episodes in susceptible individuals (23; 05). voidance of these precipitants may help to prevent sleep terrors.
+In some patients, the premenstrual period may be associated with more frequent episodes (23; 26).

 The differential diagnosis includes sleep-related epilepsy, REM sleep behavior disorder, nightmares, confusional arousals, nocturnal panic attacks, nocturnal delirium, and other sleep disorders that produce anxiety, including obstructive sleep apnea and nocturnal cardiac ischemia.
-Sleep terrors pose particular problems in their differential diagnosis with the sleep-related epileptic seizures, particularly sleep-related hypermotor epilepsy in which attacks commonly occur without scalp EEG epileptic abnormalities (30; 16; 23).
+Sleep terrors pose particular problems in their differential diagnosis with the sleep-related epileptic seizures, particularly sleep-related hypermotor epilepsy in which attacks commonly occur without scalp EEG epileptic abnormalities (33; 19; 26).
 Generally, the distinction between sleep terrors and epileptic seizures is based on clinical criteria.
-Features favoring the diagnosis of sleep-related hypermotor epilepsy rather than sleep terrors are a high rate of same-night recurrence, the presence of dystonic-dyskinetic motor pattern during the attacks, their stereotypical motor behavior, their response to antiepileptic medication, and onset or persistence into adulthood (27; 30; 23).
+Features favoring the diagnosis of sleep-related hypermotor epilepsy rather than sleep terrors are a high rate of same-night recurrence, the presence of dystonic-dyskinetic motor pattern during the attacks, their stereotypical motor behavior, their response to antiepileptic medication, and onset or persistence into adulthood (30; 33; 26).
 Sleep terrors typically occur within the first few hours of sleep, whereas seizures may occur throughout the night (see Table 1).
 Nocturnal complex partial seizures may also be associated with fearful appearance, screaming, running, tachycardia, and vague frightening perceptions.
-However, it is not always possible to distinguish sleep terrors from seizures on the basis of history alone, and video-polysomnographic recording is mandatory in cases in which episodes are frequent and persisting in young adulthood with a violent motor behavior (23).
-In association with the episodes’ semeiological features, sleep stage and the relative time of occurrence of minor and major motor manifestations during sleep represent useful criteria to discriminate sleep-related hypermotor epilepsy and disorders of arousal (26; 16).
-Analyzing the "event distribution index" during video-polysomnography recordings of 89 patients with a definite diagnosis of disorders of arousal (59) or sleep-related hypermotor epilepsy (30), the occurrence of at least 1 major event outside N3 was highly suggestive for sleep-related hypermotor epilepsy.
-The occurrence of at least 1 minor event during N3 was highly suggestive for disorders of arousal (26).
+However, it is not always possible to distinguish sleep terrors from seizures on the basis of history alone, and video-polysomnographic recording is mandatory in cases in which episodes are frequent and persisting in young adulthood with a violent motor behavior (26).
+In association with the episodes’ semeiological features, sleep stage and the relative time of occurrence of minor and major motor manifestations during sleep represent useful criteria to discriminate sleep-related hypermotor epilepsy and disorders of arousal (29; 19).
+Analyzing the "event distribution index" during video-polysomnography recordings of 89 patients with a definite diagnosis of disorders of arousal (59) or sleep-related hypermotor epilepsy (30), the occurrence of at least one major event outside N3 was highly suggestive for sleep-related hypermotor epilepsy.
+The occurrence of at least one minor event during N3 was highly suggestive for disorders of arousal (29).

 Sleep terrors usually occur within the first few hours of sleep and arise out of NREM sleep stages 3 (N3), whereas nightmares occur out of REM sleep during the middle or latter half of the night.
 Nightmares are not usually accompanied by major motor activity or severe anxiety, vocalization, and autonomic discharge, and they are less likely to begin with an intense scream than sleep terrors.
 The sleeper is more easily aroused and, when awakened from a nightmare, exhibits good intellectual function.
 Afterward, dream content can be recalled in vivid detail (see Table 1).
 Some patients, however, have clinical features that overlap between nightmares and sleep terrors.